How To Pack Lamps & Lampshades For Moving

 - Secure the coiled cable to the lamp base.

-- Take off the metal screws and the shade riser if your lamp has those.
+- Take off the metal screws and the shade riser if your lamp has them.

 Taking the lamp apart and packing all items separately is absolutely necessary to protect each and every piece.